-We harvest and malt the very best distilling barley from our amazing farmers in the North East of Scotland to deliver high extract and low nitrogen, which in a typical crop year should convert into roughly 410 litres of pure alcohol per tonne of malt mashed in the distillery.
+We harvest and malt the very best distilling barley from our fantastic farmers in the North East of Scotland to deliver high extract and low nitrogen, which in a typical crop year should convert into roughly 410 litres of pure alcohol per tonne of malt mashed in the distillery.

 We’ve distilled some of the conversations we’ve had with distillers over the years, and the tips and hints we’ve picked up from them, into this handy guide about maximising spirit yield.
 We will also be taking a look at what extract is, how we predict spirit yield and examining some of the tools we employ to help our customers understand where they might be losing out on yield.
 We’re going to cover:

 This is the real guts of the malt that is going to give you the alcohol.
 It comes from the starchy endosperm of the barley and when well malted should yield easily extractable carbohydrate.
 We calculate it in the lab by milling 50g of malt through our lab mill with a gap of 0.7mm.
 This grist is then cooked up with water for an hour at 65°C and is filtered and made up to 450g / 515ml of wort.
-By measuring the gravity we can calculate how much ‘extract’ is there.
+By measuring the gravity, we can calculate how much ‘extract’ is there.
 Extract is just a catch-all term to describe the “stuff” – be it carbohydrate, protein, beta-glucan – that will float a hydrometer.
 The Soluble Extract is given as an ‘as is’ percentage on the distilling CoA and is typically 78% IOB (that’s about 80% EBC / ASBC).

 But wait a minute you ask, isn’t all extract fermentable?
 Alas no. There are two reasons for this.
 Firstly, not all extract is sugar in the first place.
 Some of what floats a hydrometer is solubilised protein which isn’t metabolised by the yeast for alcohol production.
-Also, if the enzymes aren’t allowed to do their job then the starch won’t be converted into fermentable sugars.
+Also, if the enzymes aren’t allowed to do their job, then the starch won’t be converted into fermentable sugars.
 This happens by design in beer brewing, where the enzymes are denatured during the boil, and so non-fermentable extract is leftover in the form of dextrins that provide sweetness and, body and mouthfeel in the final beer.
 This isn’t usually something that distillers want (although distilling high PG washes is a new trend in the USA).

 Here is a handy graph as an aide to optimal temperatures for the key distilling enzymes:

 In 1976 a clever chap by the name of Tim Dolan researched and discovered a link between the fermentable extract of the malt and the resultant spirit yield in the distillery.
-After decades of verification this factor has upheld, despite changes in barley varieties and malting and distilling techniques.
-The predicted spirit yield (PSY) uses this factor and is calculated by multiplying the value of Fermentable Extract by the empirical factor of 6.06 to obtain the PSY in litres of pure alcohol per tonne (Laa/tonne).
+After decades of verification, this factor has upheld, despite changes in barley varieties and malting and distilling techniques.
+The predicted spirit yield (PSY) uses this factor and is calculated by multiplying the value of Fermentable extract by the empirical factor of 6.06 to obtain the PSY in litres of pure alcohol per tonne (Laa/tonne).

 So for example: A malt with Soluble Extract (as is) of 78% and Fermentability of 86%, has Fermentable Extract (78 x 86)/100 = 67%.